Discovering PDEs from Multiple Experiments: Methods

 \paragraph{Sparse regression based model discovery} An approach to discover PDEs from $q$ experiments is to repeat $q$ times a method used to perform discoveries from single experiments.
 Following \cite{tod2021sparsistent} a randomised adaptive Lasso to select the terms of the PDE can be used for $i^{\text{th}}$ experiment,

 where $\tilde{\Theta}_{i,j} = \Theta_{i,j}/\hat{w}_{i,j} $, $\tilde{\xi}_{i,j} = \hat{w}_{i,j} \cdot \xi_{i,j}$, $\hat{w}_{i,j} = 1/|\hat{\xi}_{i,j}|^\gamma$, with $\gamma=2$ and $W_{i,j}$ is randomly selected from a beta distribution, $w \sim \beta(1,2)$ to promote weights close to 0.
-While this randomised version\footnote{ A lose connection can be made here with the transformation from decision trees to random forests: the randomisation will select features randomly.
-Performing a single model selection using a randomised adaptive Lasso is obviously useless and becomes useful when performed many times as in a stability selection loop \cite{meinshausen2010stability,tod2021sparsistent}.} of the adaptive Lasso is less common than its deterministic counter part, it is known to perform better in terms of variable selection consistency \cite{meinshausen2010stability,tod2021sparsistent}.
+While this randomised version\footnote{ A lose connection can be made here with the transformation from decision trees to random forests: the randomisation will select features randomly.} of the adaptive Lasso is less common than its deterministic counter part, it is known to perform better in terms of variable selection consistency \cite{meinshausen2010stability,tod2021sparsistent}.
+Similar observationsas in \cite{tod2021sparsistent} appear with grouped variables, see Appendix \ref{appendix:WHYadaptive}.

 \paragraph{Grouped sparsity} By assuming the underlying PDE terms are the same across multiple experiments, with potentially different coefficients, grouped sparsity allows to leverage the data across the experiments.
 The previous estimator can be generalised (inspired by \cite{yuan2006model}) to grouped variables,